 As a gangly 6-foot-tall human, I find sitting cross-legged for more than a few minutes downright painful.
 It’s sad, but the whole “quiet sitting” part of meditation utterly daunted me.
 How thrilled was I to learn, therefore, that you can meditate in any number of body positions!

 I now do a combination of standing, swaying, stretching, dancing, and lying down movements while I do my chanting meditations.
-At the end of the 15 minutes (more on timing later), my body and soul feel great!
+This may be a controversial statement, but you can even do certain meditations (especially mantras) while you do a rote daily activity like fixing breakfast, or folding laundry.
+Every little bit helps to boost mindfulness and help your body and soul feel great!

 3. Duration: How Long and Often to Meditate?